Home

 Basic Characteristics of Healthy Relationships

-If a relationship is not based on certain basic understandings, it is unhealthy and will not only not fulfill your need for love, but can also harm your emotional health and undermine your future.
+If a relationship is not based on certain basic understandings, it is unhealthy and will not only not fulfill your need for companionship, but can also harm your emotional health and undermine your future.

 Here are signs that a relationship is healthy.

-You Should be Comfortable
+You Should Be Comfortable

 First, there should be an absolute boundary against any sort of violence.
 Within that boundary, the basics of healthy relationships include respect, trust, honesty, and responsibility.

-You won't Always see Eye to Eye
+You won't Always See Eye To Eye

 Another important characteristic of a healthy relationship is that both partners accept that there are differences between them that will always be there.